-A: Registration opens January 4 and is open on a first come first serve basis until three weeks before camp date starts.
+A: Registration is currently open on a first come first serve basis until three weeks before camp date starts.
 After that time call for space availability before registering or changing your group numbers.
 Church group leaders will register their group.
 When the week is full, we will indicate that on the Registration page and in the online registration.

 Q: Do campers need to be Baptist to attend?

 Q: Can we register if we are not apart of a church group?

 A: No, this program is for church groups.
 Visit our Camp Caraway for Boys page for a boy to attend as an individual or consider Camp Mundo Vista for girls to attend as an individual.

 Q: How will cabin assignments be made?

 A: Church leaders will decide and return cabin assignment forms prior to arriving at camp.
 If a group is too big or too small for a cabin we will work with the church leader to make those decisions during check in.
 Part of your group may share a cabin with part of another church group.